 Online master’s candidates will have access to Northeastern’s resources, including Northeastern’s signature experiential learning model, 30-plus research centers, world-renown faculty in the criminal justice discipline, an extensive alumni network, and career services.
 Broad in concept and scope, the program encompasses related disciplines such as law, sociology, political science, psychology, and public administration.
 Students can pursue specialized interests outside of the curriculum by taking courses with other departments across the College of Social Sciences and Humanities or by completing a directed study–a research project under the close supervision of a faculty member.

-Professor Zimmerman notes that this is a particularly advantageous option for Northeastern undergraduates who are eligible for the PlusOne program and for Northeastern alumni who are eligible for the Double Husky Scholarship.
-The PlusOne program provides students the ability to complete a master’s degree is one additional semester following their undergraduate studies, and the Double Husky Scholarship provides a significant tuition discount for returning students who choose to pursue another degree at the university, whether it be a master’s, doctorate, or an additional undergraduate degree.
+Professor Zimmerman notes that this is a particularly advantageous option for Northeastern undergraduates who are eligible for the PlusOne program.
+The PlusOne program provides students the ability to complete a master’s degree is one additional semester following their undergraduate studies.

 The School of Criminology and Criminal Justice is looking forward to entering the emerging digital landscape hopes to make quality education more accessible by offering online learning.